machinereading/KV-rule/README.md

 Albert_Einstein	nationality	Iran
 ```

-**D.** An output directory (OUTPUT_DIR_PATH) contains the result file `result-scored.tsv` that contains a set of triples and the corresponding truth scores in the format of TSV, as follows.
+An output directory (OUTPUT_DIR_PATH) would contain the result file `result-scored.tsv` that contains a set of triples and calculated truth scores in the format of TSV, as follows.
 ```
 Alanis_Morissette	nationality	Canada	1.0
 Alanis_Morissette	nationality	United_Kingdom	0.9216958227441079